tommyHellraiser/token_authentication_public/README.md

 Having said that, let's take a look at this app.

 ## How to use
+This is a back-end only application, and as such, it does not have a GUI to use, or front-end.
+Testing and usage is achieved through analyzing the database and using a request app such as Postman.
+There's a collection included for testing, feel free to use it and modify it as you see fit!

-Have Rust cargo installed to run the project, run it with `cargo run`, and if you want to make an .exe file, so you don't have to execute it with cargo, run `cargo build --release` and cargo will compile a standalone release exe file for you.
+First of all, you'll need to have Rust cargo installed to run the project, run it with `cargo run`, and if you want to make an .exe file, so you don't have to execute it with cargo, run `cargo build --release` and cargo will compile a standalone release exe file for you.

 ## How and what to configure